 CORDRAN (flurandrenolide) by Molecular Devices is corticosteroid hormone receptor agonists [moa].
 Approved for corticosteroid [epc].
 First approved in 1965.

-CORDRAN (flurandrenolide) is a mid-potency topical corticosteroid ointment approved in 1965 for inflammatory and pruritic skin conditions.
-It works by binding to corticosteroid hormone receptors to reduce inflammation, itching, and skin irritation.
-The drug is administered topically and remains a standard dermatology treatment despite its age.
+CORDRAN (flurandrenolide) is a topical corticosteroid ointment approved in 1965 for inflammatory and pruritic dermatologic conditions.
+It works by stabilizing cellular and lysosomal membranes to reduce inflammation, itching, and vasodilation.
+The drug is absorbed through intact skin and metabolized hepatically before renal excretion.

 Corticosteroid Hormone Receptor Agonists